2lambda123/ElectricalSimulatorScripts/README.md

   * Implement VR so the user can be immersed and because that's cool af
   * Record some voice overs that explain exactly what is going on
   * Implement troubleshooting.
 Something the user can interact with ie open boxes, connect wires with wirenuts, find faults
+  * Injury system with an avatar?
+Show the effects a blast can do it a body ie arc burns or adc blasts

  ## Assets implemented